dhansel/Altair8800/IOBus/04-disk-controller/README.md

-## Disk Controller
+## Floppy Disk Controller

-This card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch disk controllers.
+This card replicates the function of the MITS 88-DCDD 8-inch and 88-MDS (Minidisk) 5.25-inch floppy disk controllers.

 ![Floppy Disk Controller Card](diskcontroller.jpg)

-It can be connected to a 5.25-inch disk drive and either use it in double-density mode to replicate the Minidisk system or in high-density mode to replicate the 8-inch system.
-Note that a 5.25-inch disk in high density mode can hold the exact same amount of data as the original 8-inch disks.
+It can be connected to a 5.25-inch disk drive and either use it in double-density mode to replicate the Minidisk system or in high-density mode to emulate an 8-inch system.
+Note that a 5.25-inch disk in high density mode can hold the same amount of data as 8-inch single density disks.

-The card can also be connected to a Shugart SA-800 8-inch disk drive.
+The card can also control a [Shugart SA-800 8-inch drive](https://github.com/dhansel/Altair8800/blob/master/IOBus/04-disk-controller/doc/Shugart_SA800_Brochure_Feb78.pdf).

 Since the interface for 3.5-inch drives is identical to the 5.25-inch drives the card also works with 3.5-inch drives.

+When used as a 5.25" Minidisk system or with an 8" drive, the disk format used by the controller matches the original formats, allowing the Altair Simulator to read original Altair disks.

-To connect the card to one or two drives use a regular PC disk drive cable (with the cable twist between the two drive connectors).
+The contoller supports up to two drives connected via a regular PC floppy disk drive cable (with the [twist](https://www.nostalgianerd.com/why-are-floppy-cables-twisted)).
+Both drives should be configured as drive "B" as was custom for PC drives.
+To connect the 34-pin floppy cable to the to a Shugart drive with a 50-pin connector use the adapter from [this folder](https://github.com/dhansel/Altair8800/tree/master/IOBus/04-disk-controller/Shugart50to34adapter) and strap it as drive 0.

 The 4 DIP switches on the card have the following functions: